NickBres/osIPC/README.md

    ```
 Time results will be printed on Server side.

-Add -q flag for quite run.
-On the client side nothing will be printed.
-On the server side only time will be printed.
+Add the -q flag for a quiet run.
+On the client side, nothing will be printed.
+On the server side, only the time will be printed.

 ## Explanation

 ### Chat

-Simple chat program between client and server that works without threads.
-To achive that it works with poll() function that listens to two file descriptors (stdin,socket) in the same time and when something happens in one of them it acts acoordingly.
-Server may listen only to one client in same time.
-If client will disconnect server will listen again.
+This is a simple chat program between the client and server that works without threads.
+To achieve this, it uses the poll() function to listen to two file descriptors (stdin and socket) simultaneously.
+When an event occurs on one of them, it acts accordingly.
+The server can only listen to one client at a time.
+If a client disconnects, the server will listen for a new connection.
 ![image](https://github.com/NickBres/osIPC/assets/70432147/88f7cd28-f955-495e-8474-8d1815256d88)

 ### Performace test

-To test the time it takes to client send a file to a server, the program uses chat to communicate and send commands to the server.
-Client will send type of test, file size, checksum and time when it started to send a file.
-After that client and server will open a new port (original port +1) to transfer the file.
-After the transfer server will check the file by generating and comparing checksums and print time that transfer took even if checksums dont match or other issue happen.
+To test the time it takes for the client to send a file to the server, the program uses the chat function to communicate and send commands to the server.
+The client sends the test type, file size, checksum, and the time it started sending the file.
+After that, the client and server open a new port (original port + 1) for file transfer.
+After the transfer is complete, the server checks the file by generating and comparing checksums, and it prints the time it took for the transfer, even if the checksums don't match or other issues occur.

-First six tests are wery simmilar in their realization so they all use same function but with different parameters.
-When sending via udp/dgram packets may loose because there is no realaible algorithm that may fix it.
-If some packets will loose function will wait two seconds and will finish after timeout, this time will be included in the test result time.
+The first six tests are very similar in their implementation, so they all use the same function with different parameters.
+When sending via UDP/dgram, packets may be lost because there is no reliable algorithm here to fix packet loss.
+If some packets are lost, the function will wait for two seconds and then finish after the timeout.
+This additional time will be included in the test result time.

-MMAP: To send a file via MMAP client need to decide about shared memory name and send it to the server.
-After that client will copy the file to the shared memory and server will copy the file from shared memory.
-After sending server will close the shared memory.
+MMAP: To send a file via MMAP, the client needs to specify a shared memory name and send it to the server.
+The client then copies the file to the shared memory, and the server copies the file from the shared memory.
+After sending, the server closes the shared memory.

-PIPE: To send a file via PIPES program uses FIFO pipes, so client need to decide about fifo pipes name and send it to the server.
-After that client will create given fifo pipe and open it for writing and wait for the server to open it for reading.
-After sending server will close the pipe.
+PIPE: To send a file via pipes, the program uses FIFO pipes.
+The client needs to specify a FIFO pipe name and send it to the server.
+The client creates the given FIFO pipe, opens it for writing, and waits for the server to open it for reading.
+After sending, the server closes the pipe.

 ### Not quiet run demonstration
 ![image](https://github.com/NickBres/osIPC/assets/70432147/415fb07c-8f6e-430a-8626-4fd13aa06e1a)